 The snow was still coming down while I snapped pictures and he examined the snow.

-As we all stood there comtemplating the theory of a big cat living above our house-a big gust of wind came and blew the snow from the trees down on us-me and the girls started screaming thinking something was after us.
-The Deer Hunter told us we were crazy-it was just snow to calm down.
+As we all stood there contemplating the theory of a big cat living above our house a big gust of wind came and blew the snow from the trees down on us.
+The girls and I started screaming thinking something was after us.
+The Deer Hunter told us "Calm down and quit acting crazy it was just blowing snow."

-he saw the tracks again.
+Then suddenly The Deer Hunter saw the tracks again.
 They had come down from above the road and went off the other side.
-Another few hundred yards or so there they were again-at which point The Deer Hunter said-"you know-if it is a big cat it looks like we jumped it yesterday-and then it circled back and followed us back to the house.
+Another few hundred yards or so and the tracks showed up again, at which point The Deer Hunter said "You know if it is a big cat it looks like we jumped it yesterday and then it circled back and followed us back to the house.
 We'll see if we see any more tracks."
-And we did-ever so often on the rest of the way home-we'd see where whatever it was criss-crossed the road over our tracks from the day before.
+And we did.
+Ever so often on the rest of the way home we'd see where whatever it was criss-crossed the road over our tracks from the day before.

 I've been hearing about 'painters' since I was little.
-About their screaming-about them carrying off cows, hunting dogs or other farm animals.
-Reminds me of Charles Fletcher's The Panther On Cold Mountain the stories about painters living in western NC were alive and well when he was a boy too.
+About their screaming and about them carrying off cows, hunting dogs and other farm animals.
+Reminds me of Charles Fletcher's The Panther On Cold Mountain.
+The stories about painters living in western NC were alive and well when he was a boy too.

 There are 2 sides to the question of whether mountain lions are in Western NC.
-The first side-claim they know what they seen and the big cats are here.
-The second side-say most folks who say they seen a mountain lion really saw a house cat, a dog, or a bobcat.
+The first side claims they know what they seen and the big cats are here.
+The second side says most folks who say they seen a mountain lion really saw a house cat, a dog, or a bobcat.
 To read about sightings check out this site: Mountain Lion Foundation.
-The Locavore Hunter has an interesting post about the existance of mountain lions in VA.
-He believes they exist-but that they are not the native Eastern Cougar-but are exotic animals-set free by pet owners who decided having a full grown cougar for a pet wasn't such a good idea after all.
+The Locavore Hunter has an interesting post about the existence of mountain lions in VA.
+He believes they exist, but that they are not the native Eastern Cougar, but exotic animals set free by pet owners who decided having a full grown cougar for a pet wasn't such a good idea after all.

-So how about you-do you think there are painters living wild in western NC and the rest of Appalachia?
+So how about you-do you think there are painters living wild in Appalachia?